-On July 13, 2020, (online) and July 15, 2020 (Print) The New York Times published Behold Vermont, From Above, a photo essay with text and 17 photos about my drone photography in Vermont.
+On July 13, 2020, The New York Times published Behold Vermont, From Above, a photo essay with text and 17 photos of my Vermont drone photography.

-The response has been incredible, with a flood of comments, emails, print requests, Instagram followers and messages on Facebook and Linked-In.
+The response was incredible, with a flood of comments, emails, print requests, Instagram followers and messages on Facebook and Linked-In.
 I am very grateful for this overwhelmingly positive response.

 Many photographers and photo editors recommend developing a body of work – a group of photographs focusing on a theme or subject – in order to establish yourself as a photographer.
 For the past three years, I have been making drone photos around Vermont.
-Looking back in Adobe Lightroom, where I keep my photos, I have created a lot of drone photos – more than seven thousand – with maybe a few dozen decent photos that really stand out.
+I have created a lot of drone photos – more than seven thousand.
 When I first started using a drone for making photos, my tendency was to fly as high as possible and make sweeping vistas of Vermont landscapes.
-But as I developed my shooting style, I tended to fly lower and point the camera straight down to achieve a bird’s-eye view of the Vermont landscape.
+But as I developed my shooting style, I tended to fly lower and point the camera straight down for a bird’s-eye view of the Vermont landscape.
 Slowly I started creating photos that were more about abstraction, patterns and color.

 Here is the online version: